sakshatshinde/sakshat/content/Is software engineering for you/index.md

 - ~~Building a product~~ Contributing to a well-established legacy codebase
 - Fixing bugs and supporting a ~~product~~ legacy codebase through its lifecycle

 If you like the last three points and can tolerate the rest then welcome to the club, you can be an `average` software engineer.
-The reason I listed those out is because, it has been trendy to talk about `learn to code` while most of the **software engineering** is `come up with a solution that can be realistically implemented within the upcoming sprint` and also `make sure that it's maintainable`.
+The reason I listed those out is because, it has been trendy to talk about `learn to code` while most of the software engineering is `come up with a solution that can be realistically implemented within the upcoming sprint` and also `make sure that it's maintainable`.
 It's very rare for you to work on something sexy and even rarer to ever encounter a time where those leetcode problems you grinded helped you in some way other than `get lucky with an interviewer`.

 All I am trying to do here - is to present a case of `reality`.
-I want people,, mainly college grads to understand that the dream most youtubers are selling you via their bootcamps and courses are not real.
+I want people, mainly college grads to understand that the dream most youtubers are selling you via their bootcamps and courses are not real.
 At least not to the extent you are imagining them to be.

 Exceptional engineers rarely stick around for the perks, they do for the great people around them.
 Together they build products that have the potential to push the boundaries of software.